caslabs/Waznack-ChatBot-Kik/README.md

 # Waznack v.0.0.01

-This is a kik insulter bot.
+This is a kik naughty bot.
 To see this bot in action, start chatting to @waznack on kik.
 Commands: <br>
 insult [kikUsername] <--- *no brackets* <br>
 random insults when messaging the bot. <br>